XiaoliangJiang/Final-Project/README.md

 Baccarat is a popular card game in casinos, especially among Asian gamblers.
 It is a card game played between two hands, the "player" and the "banker".
 Each baccarat coup (round of play) has three possible outcomes: "player" (player has the higher score), "banker", and "tie".
 In baccarat, cards have a point value: cards two through nine are worth face value (in points); tens, jacks, queens and kings have no point value (i.e. are worth zero); aces are worth 1 point; jokers are not used.
 Hands are valued according to the rightmost digit of the sum of their constituent cards.
 For example, a hand consisting of 2 and 3 is worth 5, but a hand consisting of 6 and 7 is worth 3 (i.e., the 3 being the rightmost digit in the combined points total of 13).
 The highest possible hand value in baccarat is therefore nine.

 ### Rules of Baccarat:
-If neither the player nor the banker is dealt a total of 8 or 9 in the first two cards (known as a "natural"), the tableau is consulted, first for the player's rules, then the banker's.
+If neither the player nor the banker is dealt a total of 8 or 9 in the first two cards (known as a "natural"), the tableau is consulted, first for the Player's rules, then the Banker's.

 #### Player's rules
 If the Player has an initial total of 0–5, Player draws a third card.
 If player has an initial total of 6 or 7, Player stands.